Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension: Assumptions, notation, and statement of the results

-\begin{theorem}[approach to propagating terraces of bistable fronts and relaxation behind] Assume that $V$ satisfies the coercivity hypothesis \hypCoerc and the generic hypotheses \hypGen.
-Then, for every bistable solution $(x,t)\mapsto u(x,t)$ of system \cref{hyp_syst} there exist: \begin{itemize} \item a propagating terrace $\tttLeft$ of bistable fronts travelling to the left, \item a propagating terrace $\tttRight$ of bistable fronts travelling to the right, \end{itemize} such that, for every sufficiently small positive quantity $\varepsilon$, the following limits hold:
+is called a \emph{bistable asymptotic pattern connecting $\mLeft$ to $\mRight$} if there exist: \begin{itemize} \item two points $\mLeftBehind$ and $\mRightBehind$ in $\mmm$, belonging to the same level set of $V$, \item and a propagating terrace $\tttLeft$ of bistable fronts travelling to the left, connecting $\mLeft$ to $\mLeftBehind$, \item and a standing terrace $\tttCentre$ of bistable stationary solutions, connecting $\mLeftBehind$ to $\mRightBehind$, \item and a propagating terrace $\tttRight$ of bistable fronts travelling to the right, connecting $\mRightBehind$ to $\mRight$, \end{itemize} such that, for every real quantity $x$ and for every nonnegative time $t$,